NARA Privacy Act Systems: NARA 22

 SYSTEM LOCATION: Employee related files may be maintained at supervisory or administrative offices at all NARA facilities.

-CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include former and current NARA employees and relatives of employees of the National Personnel Records Center.
+CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include former and current NARA employees and relatives of employees of the National Personnel Records Center (NPRC).

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM: